 LOW SYSTEM FLOW OR PRESSURE will equate to lower product quality (higher PPM).
-Catalina systems, which have a higher feed to output pressure ratio (See nominal pressures under Flow Test, page 60), as well as a higher feed flow/membrane area ratio, will produce water in the 150-300 PPM range.
+Newport systems, which have a higher feed to output pressure ratio (See nominal pressures under Flow Test), as well as a higher feed flow/membrane area ratio, will produce water in the 150-300 PPM range.

 DAMAGE TO THE MEMBRANE by chlorine contamination.
 Flushing the system with chlorinated water will irreparably damage the membrane.
 Charcoal filters are used to absorb any chlorine which might be present in flush water.
 They must be of proper specification to be suitable.
-See page 64.
 There is no test for chlorine damage except the process of elimination of other causes.

 DIRTY OR SCALED membranes.
 A dirty (foreign material), scaled (mineral deposits), or contaminated (bacterial growth) membrane can result in poor water quality and abnormal operating pressures.
 If operating pressures are above normal, then cleaning is indicated.
 If the system pressures are within operating normal range, cleaning may have little result.
 Avoid cleaning as a diagnostic tool.
 Low water quality after storage with propylene glycol can usually be remedied by extended flushing or an SC-2 cleaning.
-(See pages 52-53.)